 Even with the museum’s success in the early years, it was decided to revise Het Arsenaal every few years in order to keep the experience from getting stale and encourage repeat visits.
 The first major change happened in 1996 with part of the first floor being converted into the ‘Piratenhol’ (Pirate’s Den), a pirate themed haunted house walkthrough.

 Following up on the pirate theme introduced in 1996 and to combat the Titanic ride ‘losing its shine’, the simulator was reworked in 2000 and advertised as a major new attraction.
 It became known as ‘De Wraak van Kapitein Zwartbaard’ (Captain Blackbeard’s Revenge), with Blackbeard playing the role of main character and a mascot of sorts for Het Arsenaal.
-The first change was made to the entrance as it could now be found within the Piratenhol walkthrough, including an entirely new queue made to look like a cargo hold.
+The first change was made to the entrance as it now lead to an entirely new waiting room made to look like a cargo hold.

-The old Titanic-like queue, situated not even close to the new entrance, was kept and slightly reworked to more resemble a pirate ship called the Bird Galley.
+The old queue was kept and slightly reworked to more resemble a pirate ship called the Bird Galley.
 When peeking inside, visitors could now view pirates taking over the galley.
-The old pre-show room found at the end of this hallway was put out of commission and guests simply walked past the (now slightly re-positioned) captain towards the new part of the queue.
+The old pre-show found at the end of this hallway was put out of commission and guests simply walked past the (now slightly re-positioned) captain towards the new part of the queue.
 Later, in 2017, the Bird Galley would no longer serve as the entrance.
 Instead, a new entrance was constructed in the midst of the Piratenhol walkthrough, in order to draw more attention to the simulator.

-A monitor in the queue served as the new introduction.
+A monitor in the new queue presented a new pre-show.
 It featured the famous captain Blackbeard, portrayed by Dutch musician Bennie Jolink.
 In the live action video, Blackbeard explains some of his common practices as a fearless pirate, proudly proclaiming that he has successfully attacked all kinds of ships.
 So what is he getting revenge on?
 His arch enemy, the Spanish galleon Almiranta which he was never able to take over.
 Just thinking about it makes him mad.